Brooklyn College: Feirstein Graduate School of Cinema

-Directing, Post-production, Screenwriting, and Digital Arts and Visual Effects.
+directing, post-production, screenwriting, and Digital Arts and Visual Effects.
 The school opened in the fall of 2015.
 The first graduating class was in Spring 2018.

 Rankings

 U.S. News & World Report ranked the school tied for 62nd overall as a Regional college (North region), 6th in "Top Performers on Social Mobility", 15th in "Top Public Schools", and tied for 33rd in "Best Colleges for Veterans" for 2021.

 Athletics

-Brooklyn College athletic teams are nicknamed as the Bulldogs.
+Brooklyn College athletic teams are nicknamed the Bulldogs.
 The college is a member at the Division III level of the National Collegiate Athletic Association (NCAA); primarily competing in the City University of New York Athletic Conference (CUNYAC) since the 1996–97 academic year (which they also competed in a previous stint from 1978–79 to 1979–80).
 The Bulldogs previously competed in the East Coast Conference at the Division I level during the 1991–92 academic year.

 Men's sports include basketball, cheerleading, cross country, soccer, swimming & diving, tennis and volleyball; while women's sports include basketball, cheerleading, cross country, soccer, softball, swimming & diving, tennis and volleyball.
+Their basketball program would find infamy for being the first reported incident of a potential bribe to fix a game against the Municipal University of Akron (now just the University of Akron) on January 29, 1945, leading to five arrests against Brooklyn College's players in question.
+Another former basketball player of theirs, a previous captain named David Budin, would later be involved as a part of the 1961 NCAA University Division men's basketball gambling scandal as a late addition for Jack Molinas' rigging group in question.
+From 1971 to 1977, future Olympic coach Michel Sebastiani was the head fencing coach of the men's fencing team.
+The football field was used for the outdoor scenes in the 1978 adult film Debbie Does Dallas.